NivedhaJM/Digital_Nuture_4.0_JavaFSE/Week_03 Spring Core and Maven/README.md

    - Add a setter method in `BookService` for `BookRepository`.

 3. **Test the Configuration**
-   - Run `LibraryManagementApplication` and confirm that DI is working correctly.
+   - Run `Main` and confirm that DI is working correctly.

 ---